NobodySpecial256/panic-wipe/README.md

 #### Wipe modes

-- Normal (default)
+- DISCARD (default)
-	- The default wipe behavior.
+	- This wipe mode is specified by running `pannic --erase=DISCARD`, or by simply running `panic` with no options.
 This wipe mode should be effective on the widest range of drives
-- OPAL (*untested*)
+- OPAL *(untested)*
 	- This wipe mode is specified by running `panic --erase=OPAL`.
-This option tells OPAL self-encrypting drives to perform a reset.
+This option tells OPAL self-encrypting drives to perform a factory reset

 ### Installation